 We also strongly encourage all students to build and strengthen their note-taking skills through the duration of their degree by attending workshops at Accessibility Services (see p.
-67), the Academic Success Centre (uoft.me/asc)", or by working with a Learning Strategist (see p.
-57).
+75), the Centre for Learning Strategy Support or by working with a Learning Strategist (see p.
+64).

-If you would like to learn more about how to incorporate volunteer notes with your own notes, please read though our guide: studentlife. utoronto.ca/wp-content/uploads/Using-volunteer-notes.pdf.
+If you would like to learn more about how to incorporate volunteer notes with your own notes, please read though our guide: studentlife.utoronto.ca/wp-content/uploads/Using-volunteer-notes.pdf.